Search for long-lived particles using displaced vertices with low-momentum tracks in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results and statistical interpretation

 A maximum likelihood fit is performed in all of the regions described in Section~\ref{sec:bkgest}, under the background-only assumption, using the CMS statistical analysis tool \textsc{Combine}~\cite{CMS:2024onh}.
 The systematic uncertainties are treated as uncorrelated nuisance parameters in the fit.

 For each search plane, the observed data yields and background predictions after the fit are presented in Fig.~\ref{fig:event_yield}.
 The figure also includes the expected yields and their statistical uncertainties from two representative signal models: a \PSQt NLSP signal model with $m_{\PSQt} = 1000\GeV$, $\dm = 20\GeV$, and $\mathcal{B} = 100\%$ (\ctau=2.53\mm); and a bino-wino NLSP model with $\mllp = 400\GeV$, $\dm = 20\GeV$, and $\ctau = 20\mm$.
 The predicted central values are shown along with their associated uncertainties, excluding Poisson statistical uncertainties.
 Differences between the predicted and observed yields are observed in several regions.
-In the tight selection plane, regions B and D show predicted yields of 7.7 and 9.2 events, whereas the corresponding observed number of events are three and five.
+In the tight selection plane, regions B and D show predicted yields of 7.7 and 9.2 events, whereas the corresponding observed numbers of events are three and five.
 In region B of the medium plane, the observed yield of 98 events exceeds the prediction of 78.8.
-An observed $p$-value~\cite{Cousins:2018tiz} of 0.5 indicates good overall agreement between the observed and predicted background yields across most regions.
+An observed $p$-value~\cite{Cousins:2018tiz} of 0.5, obtained from the combined comparison of observed and predicted background yields across all regions, indicates no significant deviation from the background-only hypothesis.
 Regions A and B in the tight selection plane provide the highest sensitivity for signal models with $\ctau > 1\mm$, while regions C and D are more sensitive to models with smaller \ctau values.

 To constrain signal model parameters, the 95\% confidence level (\CL) upper limit on the production cross section for a given assumption of the branching fraction is extracted using the \CLs criterion~\cite{CLS2,CLS1,CMS:2024onh} with the profile likelihood ratio as the test statistic.
 Data sets from different data-taking years are treated separately and combined during the final fit.
 The upper limits are compared with the theoretical prediction of the production cross section and uncertainty~\cite{Borschensky:2014cia} calculated at NNLO+NNLL precision~\cite{Beenakker:2016lwe} to exclude regions of the parameter space of the benchmark signal models.